Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Veil Group

 A very useful prayer for those desiring stealth, this Supplication will temporarily make the worshipper and his allies invisible.
-Be forewarned, however, that any provacative action, such as attacking or spellcasting, will make you visible again.
+Be forewarned, however, that any provocative action, such as attacking or spellcasting, will make you visible again.

 #### Confuse